Alternative Break Board Frequently Asked Questions

 Every team is equipped with an emergency binder containing: local city maps, University of North Alabama contact information, participant medical insurance verification, participant emergency contact information, and location of nearest hospital.

 Be prepared to have fun and make new friends — each group will be made up of diverse and enthusiastic individuals from all majors and student organizations.
 Participants will work closely meeting the needs of others with these individuals and will build lasting relationships to continue once back on campus.

 How much does the trip cost?

 See Upcoming Breaks for specific costs for trips.

 Depending on the trip, students will either fly to their site (typically only spring break) or university/rental vehicles will be provided to take participants to their locations during the break.
 Once teams are at their sites, public transportation or prearranged transportation will be used to commute to and from lodging and service sites.
 In some cases, the sites are within walking distance.

 What will I do on an Alternative Break?

 The primary purpose of trips are to volunteer.
-Participants are engaged in direct service for two days during Weekend Warrior and five full days during Spring Break.
+Participants are engaged in direct service for two days during weekend trips and five full days during week-long trips.
 On the fifth day, they have an opportunity to explore the city/country visited.
 In the evenings, participants enjoy free time to play games, hang out, tour the city (2 or more people), or just relax.